nachoboro/mightyBlockGram/README.md

 These GET will return a list of posts, with their respective description, account id, upload date and the path to where the image is saved, ordered by upload date from newest to oldest and their current likes.
 Offset and limit parameters are used to see which page we are currently in, if you want to get the first 6 posts, offset should be 0 and limit 6.
 If you are interested in the second page of 6 posts, offset should be 6 and limit 6 as well.
+(In case offset and limit parameters are not passed, default values are set to 0 and 10 respectively)

 ---